Umpire's Practical Fire Guide for Homeowners

 When selecting such products, look for those specifically labeled for fire and soot damage cleanup with safety data sheets showing minimal health hazards.

-- Understand your insurance coverage: Know your policy limits and deductibles
+- Understand your insurance coverage: Know your policy limits, deductibles, and what's covered vs. excluded—ask your agent specific questions

-- Get detailed scope of work: Request written documentation of all services to be performed
+- Get detailed scope of work: Request written documentation of all services to be performed, timeline estimates, and payment terms

-- Save damaged items until adjusters inspect: Don't discard anything without approval
+- Save damaged items until adjusters inspect: Don't discard anything without documented approval from your insurance adjuster

-- Maintain communication: Request regular updates on progress and timeline
+- Maintain communication: Request regular updates on progress and timeline—don't hesitate to ask questions

 - Understand professional PPE requirements: Professionals should be wearing appropriate personal protective equipment during: